About the DOXOLOGY Collegium

 The Rev. Dr. Harold Senkbeil served in parish ministry for 31 years in various small town/rural, campus, suburban, central city and mission planting settings before moving to academia.

 He and his late wife, Jane, are the parents of three children and four grandchildren, all of whom live near Waukesha, Wisconsin.
-Since becoming DOXOLOGY’s Executive Director Emeritus in 2020, Pastor Senkbeil leads the Collegium Fellowship and serves as editor for SEELSORGER, A Journal for the Contemporary Care of Souls.
+He became DOXOLOGY’s Executive Director Emeritus in 2020.

-The Rev. C. Bryan Wolfmueller is pastor of St. Paul and Jesus Deaf Lutheran Churches in Austin, TX.
+The Rev. C. Bryan Wolfmueller is pastor of St. Paul and Jesus Deaf Lutheran Churches in Austin, Texas.
 He is the author of Take They Our Life: Martin Luther’s Theology of Martyrdom (2019), A Martyr’s Faith for a Faithless World (CPH, 2019), Has American Christianity Failed?
 (CPH, 2016) and Final Victory: Contemplating the Death and Funeral of a Christian (CPH, 2010).
 He is host of What-Not, The Podcast, the co-host of Table Talk Radio podcast, posts videos on YouTube at wolfmueller1, and has a number of other theological projects that all end up on his blog, www.wolfmueller.co.
-Bryan the pastor of St Paul and Jesus Deaf Lutheran Churches, both in Austin, Texas.
-He and his wife Keri live with their four children in Round Rock, TX.
+Bryan and his wife Keri live with their four children in Round Rock, Texas.

-The Rev. Dr. Lucas V. Woodford, MDiv, STM, DMin is President of the Minnesota South District of the Lutheran Church – Missouri Synod and the Associate Pastor of Trinity Lutheran Church, Farmington, MN.
+The Rev. Dr. Lucas V. Woodford, MDiv, STM, DMin is President of the Minnesota South District of the Lutheran Church – Missouri Synod and the Associate Pastor of Trinity Lutheran Church, Farmington, Minnesota.

 Pastor Woodford is the author of Great Commission, Great Confusion, or Great Confession?
 (Wipf & Stock, 2012).
 He is co-author with Harold Senkbeil of Pastoral Leadership: for the Care of Souls (2nd ed Lexham Press, 2021) and their book on contextual mission, Culture of the Word (Lexham Press, 2022).
 He has written numerous articles published in The Lutheran Witness, Logia, and Seelsorger.

-Woodford is a member of the Board of Regents of Concordia University, St. Paul, MN.
-He has served as an adjunct instructor for Concordia Theological Seminary, Fort Wayne, IN and the Institute of Lutheran Theology in Brookings, SD.
+Woodford is a member of the Board of Regents of Concordia University, St. Paul, Minnesota.
+He has served as an adjunct instructor for Concordia Theological Seminary, Fort Wayne, Indiana and the Institute of Lutheran Theology in Brookings, South Dakota.

 Dr. Woodford is a Fellow in the Collegium of DOXOLOGY: The Lutheran Center for Spiritual Care and Counsel, charged with research, writing and speaking regarding the care of souls in the contemporary context.
 He is a frequently invited presenter on matters related to soul care, missiology, marriage, sex and gender issues, and critical race theory.
 He is a husband to Becca and father to their seven children (five girls and two boys).